Click Search Term for Answer in Red Type:

-When shaping a course or plotting a position, you need to know both the tide's set and drift for the area.
+When shaping a course or plotting a position, you need to know both the tidal set and tidal drift for the area.
 Tidal stream or current set and drift information is obtained from the chart, an almanac, or a tidal atlas that covers the area of sailing.

-Positions where tidal streams or tidal currents have been measured are [ marked ] by a letter on the chart within a diamond shape, and are referred to as tidal diamonds.
+Positions where tidal streams or tidal currents have been measured are [ marked ] by a letter on the chart within a diamond shape, and are referred to as tidal diamonds or tide symbols.
 For every tidal diamond, a [ table ] on the chart shows the tide set and drift for spring and neap tides for each hour before and after high water at the standard port.

 You need to know the time of high water at the standard port for the day and the tidal diamond nearest your position.
 High tide is represented as zero on the table.
-Select the required hour either before or after high water and from the table select the column headed by your tidal diamond letter.
+Select the required hour either before or after high water and from the table select the column headed by your tide symbol letter.